"Heroes" (David Bowie song): Critical reception

 Initial reviews for Heroes were mostly positive.
-Like Lows "Sound and Vision", some viewed it as the album's most commercial track.
+Like Lows "Sound and Vision", some viewed it as the most commercial track from "Heroes".
 Several welcomed the song as a classic addition to Bowie's catalogue.
 Record Mirrors Tim Lott deemed it "regal" and a "shocking dream[ingly] powerful" song that stands out as the album's best.
 He found the lyrics are "in a sense throwaway" but display "simple heroism": "Brick by synthesised brick it builds into a leviathan, a monster track that sucks you in and spews you out grinning ..."
 Kris Needs of ZigZag magazine also considered the song a "monster" track with its end result being "magic".
-Ira Robbins went further in Crawdaddy magazine, hailing the song as Bowie's best commitment to plastic in three years, praising the instrumentation and vocal performance, and highlighted Eno's contributions among the track's best features.
+Ira Robbins went further in Crawdaddy magazine, hailing the song as Bowie's best song in three years, praising the instrumentation and vocal performance, and highlighted Eno's contributions among the track's best features.

 In the Los Angeles Times, Robert Hilburn wrote that despite the dreariness of "Heroes" as a whole, the title track contains "compassion and some fleeting hope".
 A reviewer for Billboard deemed the song one of the album's best tracks.
 Writing in Hit Parader, American musician and author Patti Smith praised Heroes as a "pure" and "wonderful" track that "exposes us to our most precious and private dilemma".
 She predicted that it would become the "theme song for every great movie" that would be "made remade or yet to come".
 Charlie Gillett gave the single a mixed review in the NME, saying: "Well he had a pretty good run for our money, for a guy who was no singer.
 But I think his time has been and gone, and this just sounds weary.
 Then again, maybe the ponderous heavy riff will be absorbed on the radio, and the monotonous feel may just be hypnotic enough to drag people into buying it.
 I hope not."
 The magazine placed it at number six in their list of the year's best singles.